 What’s the Apex difference?
 Honesty and integrity are just as important as the freight bills we buy.
 Your success is our success and we provide the tools, resources and people to create the difference between survival and ultimate growth.
 Our product is different.
 Our culture is different.
 That’s the Apex difference.

-We are proud that more than half of Apex’s business comes from client and debtor referrals.
-Why would they refer us?
+We are proud that more than half of Apex’s business comes from referrals.
+Why?
 We provide consistent value to our clients.

 General Factoring Information